tradecloud/tradecloud-docs-api-v2/checklist.md

 ### Can you **split** a delivery schedule?

 Does you ERP system support delivery or order lines split by a supplier?
 A supplier may split a line into multiple lines.
 A split line will have no position assigned by Tradecloud.
-THe ERP system must assign a position to the split line and update the order line to Tradecloud, check out:
+The ERP system must assign a position to the split line and update the order line to Tradecloud, check out:

 {% page-ref page="order/buyer/receive/delivery-schedule.md" %}